strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

     kubectl get pod
     kubectl logs $(kubectl get pod | grep keycloak | awk '{print $1}')

 In order to connect to Keycloak Admin Console you need an ip address and a port where it is listening.
-From the point of view of Keycloak pod it is listening on port 8080 on all the interfaces.
-The NodePort service also exposes a port at Kubernetes Node's IP:
+From the point of view of the Keycloak pod it is listening on port 8080 on all the interfaces.
+The `NodePort` service also exposes a port on the Kubernetes Node's IP:

     kubectl get svc | grep keycloak
     KEYCLOAK_PORT=$(kubectl get svc | grep keycloak | awk -F '8080:' '{print $2}' | awk -F '/' '{print $1}')